MENU

 *Reservations are accepted for groups of 10 or more.

-*The above prices are for reference only and may change depending on the contents, etc.
+*The above prices are for reference only and may vary depending on the content.

 [Notes]